 If you would like to work as a Learning Assistant contact Brooke Evans at email@example.com

-A MULTI Approach to Engaging Students and Teachers in Effective STEM Education is designed to advance efforts to understand and promote practices that increase students' motivations and capacities to pursue careers in fields of science, technology, engineering, or mathematics (STEM) by implementing strategies that purposefully combine educational methodologies for use by pre-service and in-service educators.
+A MULTI Approach to Engaging Students and Teachers in Effective STEM Education is designed to advance efforts to understand and promote practices that increase students' motivations and capacities in STEM, by purposefully combining educational methodologies through multiple avenues of professional development for pre-service and in-service educators.